-- Recovery curriculum provided by subject leaders for all staff through the adaptation of MTP and through department meetings - Maths to target basic skills and whole school to focus on Reading for understanding. - Quality First Teaching CPD provided to support the delivery of this and shared whole school through staff meetings and through mentoring sessions with ECT and LSAs.
-A key focus for the whole school CPD programme. - Knowing the pupils who did not engage or had limited engagement in remote education.
-Review the tracking from remote education and use the audits that were completed in Maths and Literacy. - LSA supporting EHCP pupils within the classroom. - Century Tech used in Mathematics/English/Science.
-Implemented whole school but phased out in stages to accommodate the new Year 5 intake.
-Subject leaders to monitor the implementation and set expectations of usage and areas of focus.
-This information will be based on pupil progress meetings and data / script analysis.
-Launched with parents through letters and parents evening meetings. - Lexia set up within selected Literacy groups in Year 5 and Year 6 for pupils working below their reading age and identified by the STAR tests from Accelerated Reader.
-Additional provision for all pupils who are in receipt of an EHC plan. - Accelerated Reader used by all pupils to monitor and track reading ages and reading progress. - Use of TTRockstars and Spelling frame within KS2 le to promote active participation in the basic skills.
+Recovery curriculum provided by subject leaders for all staff through Stage 1 the adaptation of Medium-Term Plans and through department meetings - Maths to target basic skills and whole school to focus on Reading for understanding.
+Quality First Teaching - CPD provided to support the delivery of this and is shared with the whole school through staff meetings and through mentoring sessions with Early Careers Teachers and Learning Support Assistants.
+A key focus for the whole school CPD programme.
+Review the tracking from remote education to identify the level of engagement, to know pupils starting points and use the audits that were completed in Maths and Literacy.
+LSA supporting EHCP pupils within the classroom.
+Century Tech used in Mathematics/English/Science.
+Implemented whole school with Subject leaders to monitor the implementation and set expectations of usage and areas of focus.
+This information will be based on pupil progress meetings and data / script analysis. • Century Tech to be launched with parents through letters and parents evening meetings. • Lexia set up within selected Literacy groups in Year 5 and Year 6 for pupils working below their reading age and identified by the STAR tests from Accelerated Reader.
+Additional provision for all pupils who are in receipt of an EHC plan.
+Accelerated Reader used by all pupils to monitor and track reading ages and reading progress.
+Use of TTRockstars and Spelling league within KS2 lessons to promote active participation in the basic skills.
+Class Thrive whole school embedded into the curriculum and follows individual screening.
+Used to target all pupils' social and emotional Pastoral support and rewards in place to promote the behaviour policy.
+Stage 2 TTRockstars during Assembly time supported by an LSA, pupils selected based on Subject Leader monitoring the 66 times tables results.
+Additional time is used for Lexia during Assembly time to access reading intervention.
+Academic mentors working with Y6 Disadvantaged Learners and pupils of need in Numeracy and Literacy (1 hour per week).
+Focus on building independence, resilience with learning and basic skills.
+Century Tech is used within the sessions along with key teaching.